Save the oceans

 The Ballast Water Management (BWM) Convention was adopted by consensus at a Diplomatic Conference held at IMO Headquarters in London on 13 February 2004.

 The D2 standard under the Ballast Water Management Convention (BWMC) officially came into full effect on September 8, 2024, marking a critical milestone for the maritime industry.
-This enforcement requires all ships to meet the D2 standard, which regulates the discharge of ballast water to minimize the spread of invasive aquatic species.

 The transition from the D1 standard (ballast water exchange) to D2 (ballast water treatment) ensures that ballast water discharged into the ocean meets strict biological standards, reducing ecological harm.
 All vessels, whether newly built or retrofitted, must have a type-approved Ballast Water Management System (BWMS) installed to comply with these regulations.